 Current medical interventions are largely limited to hearing aids and cochlear implants.
-While these devices bring benefit to many people who use them, they do not reproduce the richness of natural hearing and can perform poorly when there is a high level of background noise.
-There is an urgent need to improve existing technologies and find new interventions to prevent hearing loss and restore hearing.
+While these devices benefit many, they do not reproduce the clarity and richness of natural hearing and can perform poorly when there is a high level of background noise, or when listening to music.
+There are currently no cures for tinnitus, only ways to manage the condition, which don't work for everyone affected.

+There is an urgent need to improve existing technologies and find new interventions to prevent hearing loss, restore natural hearing, and silence tinnitus.